 Orthopaedic Center of Southern Illinois performs a variety of orthopaedic examinations daily in their Imaging Department.
-A NEW GEHealthcare SIGNA Explorer 1.5T MRI, Hologic Discovery-C Bone Densitometry (DEXA), Digital Radiography Imaging suites and C-Arms are available for convenient service to the patient.
+A GEHealthcare SIGNA Explorer 1.5T MRI, Hologic Discovery-C Bone Densitometry (DEXA), Digital Radiography Imaging suites and C-Arms are available for convenient service to the patient.

 Magnetic Resonance Imaging (MRI)